cagov/design-system/components/statewide-header/readme.md

 # Statewide header

-The statewide header puts the Design system standard header at the very top of your site. .
+The statewide header puts a standard header at the very top of your site.
 Having a common header tells people that the website is an official product of the State of California, which increases user trust.

 It includes: